FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 {.is-info}

 ## Choosing the Dealer and Seating
+If the dealer represents an establishment- say, when playing at a casino or gambling parlour- then their role will obviously be fixed.
+If played only casually, then the dealer may be decided as follows.

 To begin, each player draws a card from the deck.
-The player with the earliest month becomes the dealer, and the remaining players seat themselves on the other side of the table in order anti-clockwise around the table- the second-earliest month sits nearest to the right side of the dealer, third-earliest to the right of them, and so on.
+The player with the earliest month becomes the dealer, and the remaining players seat themselves on the other side of the table facing the dealer.

-If the dealer represents an establishment- say, when playing at a casino or gambling parlour- then their role will obviously be fixed, though the other players may still use this process to determine their seating order.

 In the event of a tie, the players in question may either draw a second card and compare again, or use the card types to determine which one is more valuable.